mikeizbicki/cmc-csci040/topic_00_HTML/README.md

 The goal of this lab is to publish a simple webpage online so that others can view it.
 This is the first step in completing [project\_00](/project_00/).

+> **NOTE:**
+> The lectures have not explicitly covered how to do most of the tasks in this lab.
+> The main purpose of this lab is to get you comfortable trying to read and figure out documentation...
+> even if that means just trying random stuff until it works.

 Instructions:

 1. Ensure that you have pressed the "watch" button at the top of this webpage.